reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - https://reiryuki.blogspot.com/2020/09/motorola-waves-maxx-audio-fx-magisk.html?m=1

 ## Requirements
-- arm64 or arm architecture
+- Architecture arm64 or arm
-- Android 8 until 11
+- Android 8 until 11 early builds only
   (Not all ROM is supported)

 ## Installation Guide